Maxim (magazine): Maxim Hot 100

 Each year since 2000, Maxim has released the Maxim Hot 100.
 The winners and their corresponding ages and the year in which the magazine was released are listed below.

 From 2000 until 2015, Maxim released the rest of the Hot 100 in order.
-Since 2016, Maxim released the rest of the hot 100 in random order, so those lists are by default sorted alphabetically on this table.
+Since 2016, Maxim released the rest of the Hot 100 in random order, so those lists are by default sorted alphabetically on this table.
 These are the rest of the Top 100 each year.

+UK Woman of the Year Awards

+The awards ceremony for UK edition of the magazine began in 2000.
+The winners for each category were voted on by readers of the magazine.